 The Nature of the Problem

-An everyday intuitive illustration of this fact is that we describe our observations of color, taste, smell, sound and touch in terms of physical properties such as mass, energy, momentum, angular momentum, and physical structure.
-We don’t treat color, taste, or smell, themselves as real physical properties, although they are measurements.
-In other words, our observations are effects although not causes and the relation between the cause and effect is theory-laden: a different theory would change the cause-effect relation and thereby whether or not these observations are also viewed as reality.
+An intuitive illustration of this fact is that we describe our observations of color, taste, smell, sound and touch in terms of physical properties such as mass, energy, momentum, angular momentum, and physical structure.
+We don’t treat color, taste, or smell, themselves as real properties, although they are measurements.
+In other words, our observations are effects although not causes and the relation between the cause and effect is theory-laden: a different theory would change the cause-effect relation and thereby our conception of reality.

 Separating Properties from Observations